Larenz Tate: Career

 In 1997, Tate appeared as Ford Lincoln Mercury in The Postman.
 He played Frankie Lymon in the biopic Why Do Fools Fall in Love (1998).
 One critic praised Tate's dancing prowess in the film.
 He was the lead character, Neville, in 2000's Love Come Down.

 Throughout the 2000s, Tate continued his film career.
 Tate portrayed Vin Diesel's drug officer partner in A Man Apart (2003), with his other film work including Biker Boyz (2003), Crash (2004), and Waist Deep (2006).
 Tate was featured in R&B singer Ashanti's 2003 released music video Rain on Me, where he played the jealous, abusive spouse of Ashanti.
 The video touched on the subject of domestic abuse.
 In the video game 187 Ride or Die, Tate voices the main character, Buck.

 Tate portrayed Shooter Cooper in Love Monkey, which was cancelled after three episodes.
 He starred in seasons 4-7 of FX's Rescue Me as Bart "Black Shawn" Johnston.
 Tate appeared as Malcolm, the brother of Don Cheadle's character, in House of Lies and guest starred on an episode of The Mindy Project.
 Tate starred as beta tester Max in Beta Test (2016) and appeared in the 2017 film Girls Trip.
 Starting in 2017, Tate played Councilman Rashad Tate on Power, and continued portraying the character in sequel series Power Book II: Ghost.

-He was announced to portray Motown executive Berry Gordy in the Michael Jackson biopic Michael.
+In 2026, he portrayed Motown executive Berry Gordy in the Michael Jackson biopic Michael.

 Tate is a national spokesman for sickle cell disease.